 - Strengthen your calf muscles.

 - Cross train by alternating activities such as running and jumping with lower impact activities like cycling or development.

-Achilles tendonitis while a painful and sometimes aggravating injury is treatable.
-It is important to properly rehab the tendon after you recover from the injury or the injury will return.
-If you are having Achilles pain, it is important to see a doctor for a checkup.
+Achilles tendonitis, while a painful and sometimes aggravating injury is treatable.
+It is important to rehab the tendon after you recover from the injury properly or the injury will return.
+If you have Achilles pain, it is important to see a doctor for a checkup.
 You deserve to feel better and get back to your day-to-day activities.
 With the right care and treatment plan, you will be back on health feet in no time.